Ryoo Seung-bum: 2011–2013: Mainstream success

-2015 to present
+2015–present: Hiatus and selective comeback

 Following The Berlin File, Ryoo went on a hiatus from show business because he said he no longer wanted to be an "overly commercialized product."
 He traveled all over Europe, then lived in Paris for three years where he worked as a model.
 Ryoo returned to acting in 2015 with a leading role in Im Sang-soo's Intimate Enemies, a thriller about four people who find bags of money at a car crash site and decide to use it to mete out revenge against corrupt corporations.

 In 2017, Ryoo was cast in Kim Ki-duk's drama film Human, Space, Time and Human.

 In 2019, Ryoo starred in the third installment of the Tazza film series, Tazza: One Eyed Jack.

 In March 2023, Ryoo signed with Y One Entertainment.

 Other activities

 Since 2007, he has been an in-demand club DJ under the name "DJ Ryoo."

 He, Shin Min-ah and Hyun Bin were chosen as models for the laptop LG Xnote in 2008.
 In line with this, they appeared in the branded entertainment campaign Summer Days, which aired in seven short films or episodes (each approximately 4 minutes long; total running time is 30 minutes).
 These included two music videos by You Hee-yeol: Summer Day featuring Shin Jae-pyung of Peppertones, and My Happy Day sung by Shin Min-ah.

-Ryoo is friends with Gary and Gil, who comprise the hip hop duo Leessang.
+Ryoo is friends with Gary and Gil, who compose the hip hop duo Leessang.
 He has appeared in several music videos for their songs, including Ballerino (2007) and The Girl Who Can't Break Up, The Boy Who Can't Leave (2009), which were both directed by his brother Ryoo Seung-wan.
 Ryoo won the Music Video Acting award at the Mnet KM Music Festival (now called the Mnet Asian Music Awards) for Leessang's I'm Not Laughing (2005).
 They also collaborated on the Bloody Tie track Who Are You Living For?
 (2006), with Hwang Jung-min on vocals, and Leessang and Ryoo as rappers.
 Ryoo Seung-Bum and Leessang toured together to Sydney, Australia for the first time in 2009 with show producer, Leonard Dela Torre.

 He is also known in the entertainment industry as an eccentric dresser, simultaneously landing him in worst-dressed lists, while others label him an experimental "fashionista."
 Ryoo said he believes fashion is a form of communication, and aims for wit in his personal style.
 In an interview, celebrity photographer Zo Sunhi called Ryoo her favorite subject, saying, "He's someone who has shown his soul in front of the camera.
 He's the one person who wasn't inhibited or concerned with how amazing he should look, nor did he try to hide anything in front of the lens.
 There was no false pretenses or superficiality to him.
 He was an open book.
 Truly a free spirit.
 And because he didn't care how he looked, there was truth in his photographs."